WhyLev/indegohomeassistant/README.md

 ## 🌿 Supported Mower Models

-See full list [here](https://github.com/sander1988/Indego#supported-models).
 All Indego models are supported.
+See [the GitHub repository](https://github.com/WhyLev/indegohomeassistant) for details.

 ---